ToucanToco/toucan-connectors/doc/DataSlice.md

 # DataSlice object

 The DataSlice object contains a slice (or page) of extracted data enriched with metadata computed from query execution.

-This object is meant to be used when designing a query on the Toucan Toco platform, hence the metadata (to infrom and guide a query designer) and the limited pages of results (to avoid overloading the client with large datasets).
+This object is meant to be used when designing a query on the Toucan Toco platform, hence the metadata (to inform and guide a query designer) and the limited pages of results (to avoid overloading the client with large datasets).

 Below is the metadata list and a note explaining how they are calculated.

 ## DataSlice attributes

-* `input_parameters` (`dict`): contains an extensible list of parameters extracted from user’s input for example:
+* `input_parameters` (`dict`): contains an extensible list of parameters extracted from a user’s input for example:

     * `limit` extracted from the query itself
     * `offset` extracted from the query itself